robloxboy1000/IntNetViewer/README.md

 **IntNetViewer** is a lightweight CEF web browser with a simple-looking UI.
 It is released under the current licenses of CefSharp, Chromium, and others mentioned.
 IntNetViewer itself does not include any license.

 ## Features
-* Simple to use, lightweight, no trackers or ads
+* Simple to use, lightweight, no trackers or ads (on IntNetViewer itself)
 * Secure and modern, thanks to Chromium Embedded Framework (CEF)
 * started out as a macOS app
 * and more.